yairm210/Unciv/JSON-files-for-mods.md

 |`centered`|Boolean|Centers the line (and turns off automatic wrap).|

 The lines from json will 'surround' the automatically generated lines such that the latter are inserted just above the first json line carrying a link, if any.
 If no json lines have links, they will be inserted between the automatic title and the automatic info.
 This method may, however, change in the future.

-## Work in progress
-I'll work more on this later